tatiana-fritzova/cytoscape.js-cola/README.md

   flow: undefined, // use DAG/tree flow layout if specified, e.g. { axis: 'y', minSeparation: 30 }
   alignment: undefined, // relative alignment constraints on nodes, e.g. {vertical: [[{node: node1, offset: 0}, {node: node2, offset: 5}]], horizontal: [[{node: node3}, {node: node4}], [{node: node5}, {node: node6}]]}
   gapInequalities: undefined, // list of inequality constraints for the gap between the nodes, e.g. [{"axis":"y", "left":node1, "right":node2, "gap":25}]
+  isLocked: function isLocked(node) {
+    return node.locked();
+  }, // defines condition for considering a node to be locked
+  lockEvents: 'lock unlock', // defines events which are emitted when changing state with impact on isLocked return value

   // different methods of specifying edge length
   // each can be a constant numerical value or a function like `function( edge ){ return 2; }`
   edgeLength: undefined, // sets edge length directly in simulation